Hap Day: Later life

 Day retired to enter business life, running Elgin Handles in St. Thomas, Ontario until selling it to his son in 1977.
-Day was almost convinced by Jack Kent Cooke to become the first general manager of the Los Angeles Kings in 1967, but he decided not to take the job, recommending Larry Regan instead.
+Jack Kent Cooke, the founding owner of the Los Angeles Kings, almost convinced Day to become the team's first general manager in 1967, but Day decided not to take the job, recommending Larry Regan instead.

 Day died in St. Thomas at age 88 in 1990.
 He and his number 4 were honoured (but not retired) by the Maple Leafs on October 4, 2006 at the Air Canada Centre.
 However, in 2016, the Maple Leafs retired his number, as part of their Centennial season celebrations.